wenleicao/wenleicao.github.io/_posts/2018-04-27-SAP-Data-Services-SQL-Push-Down.md

 It seems to me Data service did not like to push down null value somehow.

-Data service will accommodate more and more function with each release.
+It is somewhat frustrating, but Data service will accommodate more and more function with each release.
 I believe those will be resolved in near future.
+This process is ELT rather than ETL, which avoids unneccessary data moving.
 As a developer, we just need to do our best.

+Happy BI!

 Wenlei